 Billowing trails of blue-grey leaves cascade along the ground or scramble through undergrowth, followed by an overwhelming display of golden yellow ochre flowers opening in June.
-This gorgeous plant is astonishing when its deeply tunneling hardy roots are established on a hot well-drained bank and although it improves quite slowly over the years it is well worth the wait.
-Few good seeds available.
+This gorgeous Andean plant is astonishing when its deeply tunneling hardy roots are established on a hot well-drained bank, and although it improves quite slowly over the years it is well worth the wait.
+Very few good seeds available.

 Common name:Wreath Nasturtium